zer0cache/matic-docs/docs/integrate/ethereum-matic.md

 3. [(Matic → Ethereum)](/docs/develop/maticjs/withdraw): Withdraw assets from Matic to root chain. -->

 ## Flow
-Here is the Flow with the deployement of your contracts on Polygon and Support for Ethereum↔Polygon.
+Here is the Flow with the deployment of your contracts on Polygon and Support for Ethereum↔Polygon.

 1. User deploys ERC-20 token to Ethereum - XToken